INL/BlackLab/doc/technical/design/plan-relations.md

 If we generalize the above to sources/targets that are groups of words, the operations become slightly more complicated, because source and target are both spans in their own right, but the principles remain the same.

+### Looking for different words with the same relation

+If we want to find e.g. two different adjectives applied to a word, we'll need a way to ensure that two matches are different.
+We could use "global constraints" for this.
+One issue is that CQL generally only allows these at the top-level of the query (hence the word _global_), but it seems that this is not a fundamental limitation.
+A query such as `(A:[] "que" B:[] :: A.lemma = B.lemma) [lemma="willen"]` should be valid, as long as the constraint only references groups captured within the parentheses.

+These "local constraints" combined with the ability to check if two groups are (not) equal, e.g. something like `A@start > B@start` to ensure `A` occurs after `B`, should be enough to implement this.

+### Building up a tree fragment while matching?

+Ideally, we'd like to build a tree structure of relations that can be included with the match.

+This would mean joining relations into a tree structure each time we combine two relations.

+Dependency relations are never cyclic, but because we want our relations support to be generic and future-proof, we should ensure cycles don't cause problems.

+### Finding descendants

+In addition to finding specific relations and combining them, maybe we want to find any "descendants" starting from a specific word.
+Getting this to perform well would probably be challenging though.

 ## CQL syntax

 We need syntax to incorporate relation searches into Corpus Query Language.
 For the same reasons as explained in #396, we'll use a simple function call style for now.

-We can always add support for other query languages later if we want.
+We can always add more user-friendly CQL extensions or additional query languages later if we want.

 ### Quick reference